hyperledger/besu-docs/docs/HowTo/Get-Started/System-Requirements.md

 Machine (JVM) memory requiements.
 For:

 * Private networks, 4GB
-* MainNet and testnets, such as Ropten, 8GB.
+* Mainnet and testnets, such as Ropten, 8GB.

 Two JVM parameters can be set to suit your memory requirements: